sylvia-barick/midlev4/README.md

 ## 7. 50+ real Midnight Preprod addresses

 The submission requirement was **50+ verifiable Preprod addresses**.
-The scan produced **339 — nearly 7× the requirement**, each with independently verifiable on-chain evidence.
+The scan produced **339 **, each with independently verifiable on-chain evidence.

 Three files hold the complete, real result set (all in `bboard-cli/`):